Why You Should Add a Dedicated Linting Stage for Bicep Templates

 • Hardcoded environment values.

-• Missing required properties.
+• Missing or incorrect template properties.

-• Violations of best practices.
+• Deviations from best practices.

-Benefits of a Separate Linting Stage
+Why Add a Separate Linting Stage?

 1. Faster Feedback Loops

-2. Improved Debugging
+2. Streamlined Debugging

-3. Quality Gate Enforcement
+3. Enforcing Quality Gates

 4. Separation of Concerns